 There are two degrees of licensure that require a master’s degree – LCSW (Licensed Certified Social Worker) and LICSW (Licensed Independent Certified Social Worker).
 An LICSW requires a current license as an LCSW as well as a certain number of hours of clinical and supervised experience.
 An LICSW certification allows you more independence in your practice.

-Mental health and substance abuse social workers are also expected to have
+Mental Health and Substance Abuse Counselors are also expected to have

 - A deep understanding of human development and behavior

 - Strong cultural competence, including appreciation for the effects of various social, economic and cultural factors, and an understanding of how these factors interact